myhdl/site-myhdl/docs/examples/stopwatch/index.md

 ---------------------------------------

-To go to an implementation, we first convert the design to Verilog automatically, using MyHDL's `toVerilog` function:
+To go to an implementation, we first convert the design to Verilog or VHDL automatically, using MyHDL's `convert` function:

 ```python
 def convert():